 - repair of your nervous and/or digestive system,

-… watch this clip where I share my recipe for transformation.
+… watch this clip where I share my experience of suppressed emotions and how it erupted into fibromyalgia.